eliezerchavez/eliezerchavez.github.io/_pages/about.md

 If you want to enquire as to my fees, availability, and get more information about the services I offer, then please get in touch.

-Please note though that my calendar is pretty crowded and my main professional commitment is with my actual employer, **everis**.
-That being said: I really appreciate as much notice as possible and please, do not be offended if I say I can not make it!

 #### <span style="color:#4888bc">A little bit more about me.
 Like anyone cares.</span>

 Love digging into customer problems and solve them with the latest technology available while create, scale, and optimize solutions that matter.